GENERATING YOUR OWN ENERGY?

 Getting a Distributed Generation connection

-We offer two types of Distributed Generation (DG) connection to the WEL network:
+We offer the following types of DG connection to the WEL network:

-• Above 10kW - usually this connection type applies to commercial and industrial properties, and utility installations.
+• Greater than 10kW Single Phase or 30kW Three Phase - usually this connection type applies to large commercial and industrial properties, along with utility installations and there is an application fee (refer to the FAQs below).

 Apply